Blog / Knowledge Management

 Integration with AI and machine learning

-AI and machine learning are transforming knowledge governance by automating processes, improving knowledge discovery, and providing insights for better AI decision-making.
+AI and machine learning will increasingly automate governance activities, improve knowledge discovery, and support better AI decision-making.

 Focus on data privacy and security

-With increasing concerns about data privacy and security, knowledge governance frameworks will need to incorporate robust measures to protect sensitive information feeding into AI systems.
+With rising privacy and security concerns, governance frameworks will need stronger controls to protect sensitive information feeding AI systems.

 Enhanced collaboration tools

-The rise of remote work and global teams is driving the need for advanced collaboration tools that support knowledge sharing and governance across geographies, ensuring AI systems have comprehensive data access.
+Remote and global teams increase demand for collaboration tools that support knowledge sharing and governance across locations, ensuring AI has broad access to reliable knowledge.

 Continuous improvement and innovation

-Organizations will need to adopt a continuous improvement mindset, regularly updating their knowledge governance frameworks to adapt to changing business needs and technological advancements in AI.
+Organizations will need a continuous improvement mindset—regularly updating governance frameworks to match changing business needs and new AI capabilities.

 Getting started with knowledge governance in your organization

-Visit our solutions page to learn more about how you can ensure your organization’s knowledge is ready for AI by creating a foundation of trusted knowledge that sets your team and AI up for success.
+To learn more about ensuring your organization’s knowledge is ready for AI, visit our solutions page and explore how to build a foundation of trusted knowledge that sets your team—and your AI—up for success.